HLammers/cybo-drummer/README.md

 ###### channel
 * Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
 * Set the channel for devices which receive different triggers on different channels
-* Seet the channel to ‘__’ for devices which receive all triggers on the same channel
+* Set the channel to ‘__’ for devices which receive all triggers on the same channel
 > [!NOTE]
 > Trigger channel overrides device channel